cinarkaan/Rumaroll-Unity3d--/README.md

 <h2>Menu & Multiplayer</h2>
 <p>It is only responsive the UI task on the main menu and multiplayer.(E.g Settings , Store , Multiplayer)/p>

+<h2>EXCEPTIONALS</h2>
+<p>To avoid core repeat and more readable the code structes and lines , the OOP design has been implemented in here(Virtuals, Protected Values, Cross Inheritances)</p>